yeastrc/proxl-web-app/docs/install/intro.rst

 convenience by logging in and clicking the "Manage Account" icon at the top-right of any page (person-shaped icon).
 You may add initial users by creating projects and inviting users to those projects.

-For information about uploading data and using ProXL, please see the documentation at `<http://proxl-web-app.readthedocs.org/en/latest/>`_.
+For information about uploading data and using proxl, please see the documentation at `<http://proxl-web-app.readthedocs.org/en/latest/>`_.